Get a social care assessment

 Help for carers

-This service operates between 5pm and 8.45 Monday to Friday and 24 hours on weekends and bank holidays.
-It's for emergency referrals for adult or children's social care that can't wait until the office is open.
+If you need help urgently and our office is closed, call our out-of-hours service on (01226) 787789.
+This service operates between 5pm and 8.45am Monday to Friday, and 24-hours on weekends and bank holidays.
+Please only use this service for emergency referrals for adult or children's social care that can't wait until our office is open.